---

 You can upgrade to [Agent 7](https://docs.datadoghq.com/agent/versions/upgrade_to_agent_v7.md?tab=linux#from-agent-v5-to-agent-v7) or [Agent 6](https://docs.datadoghq.com/agent/versions/upgrade_to_agent_v6.md?tab=linux) to resolve this issue, but *see the Agent CHANGELOG for backward incompatible changes for Agent 6 and 7.*

 Datadog recommends keeping up to date and updating to the latest version of the Agent.
-Deployments set to auto-update will do so with 5.32.7.
+Deployments set to auto-update are enabled with v5.32.7.

-Yes.
-The certificate is just a preset for the client to use and is not necessary to connect via SSL.
+Encrypt the traffic with SSL even if you delete the certificate.
+The certificate is a preset for the client to use and is not necessary to connect with SSL.
 Datadog Agent endpoints only accept SSL traffic.

 restart-service -Force datadogagent